dd86k/sha3-d/README.md

 This module implements the six official hashing algorithms:
 SHA3-224, SHA3-256, SHA3-384, SHA3-512, SHAKE-128, and SHAKE-256.

+    ⚠️  Not yet audited by a cryptography expert.

+    Tests are performed against output of other reputable tools.

 Features:
 - A much faster alternative to keccak-tiny.
 - Implementation tested with DMD, GDC, and LDC compilers.